jrief/django-angular/docs/remote-method-invocation.rst

 Normally, this is done by adding a key to the request data, which upon evaluation calls the appropriate method.
 However, such an approach is cumbersome and error-prone.

-*Django-Angular* offers some helper functions, which allow a client to call a View's method just as if they would be normal asynchronous functions.
+*Django-Angular* offers some helper functions, which allows the client to call a Django's View method just as if it would be a normal asynchronous JavaScript function.
 To achieve this, let your View's class additionally inherit from JSONResponseMixin:

 .. code-block:: python